Minnesota Hospitals Dealing With IV Bag Shortage

 Hurricane Maria destroyed homes and devastated commercial buildings as well, including the manufacturing plants of a top supplier of IV bags and the saline that goes inside.

-IV bags are a common site at the bedside of hospital patients.
+IV bags are a common sight at the bedside of hospital patients.
 Nurses can add medication to them that it is slowly injected into a patient.

 “I have faith that between the health department and all of the hospitals wanting to give the best optimal care, they are all over this,” Minnesota Nurses Association President Mary Turner said.